kaylinpunotai/Heart-Disease-Classification/README.md

-# First attempt: Linear Regression
+# Logistic Regression
-First, I performed a simple linear regression knowing that the results wouldn't look great.
+First, I performed a simple logistic regression knowing that the results wouldn't look great because of the high dimensionality of features.
 I reduced the target values to either be healthy (0) or sick (1-4 reduced to 1).
-I used the SciKit-learn linear model with all 11 features, which failed to converge.
+I used the SciKit-learn logistic model with all 11 features, which failed to converge.
 Using 80% of the dataset for training, the prediction accuracy was about 82%

+# Ensemble Bagging